-In the event the contract is assigned under the Assignment of Claims Act of 1940 (31 U.S.C.
-3727 and 41 U.S.C.
-15), the rights of the assignee will be scrupulously respected and withholding of payments shall be consistent with those rights.
+In the event the contract is assigned under the authority of 31 U.S.C.
+3727 or 41 U.S.C.
+6305, the rights of the assignee will be scrupulously respected and withholding of payments shall be consistent with those rights.